Alladi Krishnaswamy Iyer

 Dewan Bahadur Sir Alladi Krishnaswamy Iyer (14 May 1883 – 3 October 1953) was an Indian lawyer and member of the Constituent Assembly of India, which was responsible for framing the Constitution of India.
 He also served as the advocate general of Madras State from 1929 to 1944.
-Neuroscientist Vilayanur S. Ramachandran is his grandson.
-Alladi Ramakrishnan, an Indian physicist and the founder of the Institute of Mathematical Sciences, Chennai was his son.

 Early life

 Krishnaswamy Iyer was born in British Raj India to a Tamil Brahmin family in 1883 in the small village of Pudur in Madras State (present day Nellore district of Andhra Pradesh).
 His father, Ekamra Sastry, was a priest.
 Krishnaswamy passed his matriculation examination in 1899 and joined the Madras Christian College to study history.
 He used his spare time to attend classes in law and passed the B.L. exam and became one of the leading members of the bar.
 He was made a Dewan Bahadur in 1930 and knighted in the 1932 New Year Honours list.
-He was married to Venkalakshmamma.

 Career

 He was the Advocate General of the Madras Presidency from 1929 to 1944.
 He played a major role in drafting the Constitution of India.
 In 1951, Iyer represented Champakam Dorairajan in the State of Madras v.
 Champakam Dorairajan (AIR 1951 SC 226) which struck down the Communal G.O of Madras state which provided community-wise distribution of admission to medical colleges since 1927.